Fiserv/Commerce-Hub/docs/Resources/Guides/Convenience-Fees.md

 # Convenience Fees

 <!-- theme: danger -->
-> We are enhancing the Commerce Hub to include convenience fee support and the documents related to the features will be released soon.

 Convenience fees are charges levied for the privilege of paying for a product or service using an alternative payment, or a payment method that is not standard for the merchant.